Current Repo Rate: 2022_WC

 Commercial and central banks use the Repo Rate and Bank Rate to calculate lending and borrowing.
 These rates are used by the Reserve Bank of India (RBI) to lend funds to banks or other financial institutions and control the cash flow in the market.

 Let us understand the distinguishing factors between the Repo Rate and the Bank Rate.
 Repo Rate is the interest rate that the RBI charges banks when they want to borrow funds, pledging government securities.
-On the other hand, Bank Rate is the rate of interest at which the RBI lends money to banks without pledging any securities.
+On the other hand, Bank Rate is the rate of interest at which the RBI lends funds to banks without pledging any securities.
 Read further to know the differences between the Repo Rate and the Bank Rate.

 • Repo Rate: This rate is usually lower than the Bank Rate because the lenders and other financial institutions pledge government securities against the loan.
 The effect of the Repo Rate on loans is less critical than that of the Bank Rate, however, it might affect the borrowing activity.
 The RBI utilises the Repo Rate to meet the short-term financial needs of commercial banks.

-• Bank Rate: Here, the banks do not pledge any securities against the money they borrow from the RBI.
+• Bank Rate: Here, the banks do not pledge any securities against the funds they borrow from the RBI.
 The Bank Rate is therefore higher than the Repo Rate.
 When RBI increases the Bank Rates, the banks increase the rate of interest they charge on the loans, making the loans expensive for the borrowers.
 RBI uses Bank Rates to fulfil the long-term economic goals of the country.

 Repo Rate Vs Reverse Repo Rate